Marin Čilić: 2009: US Open quarterfinals

-2010: First major semifinal and top 10 ranking
+2010: First major semifinal and top 10 debut

 Čilić won the Chennai Open final, beating Stan Wawrinka of Switzerland in straight sets.

 Seeded 14th at the Australian Open, he defeated Fabrice Santoro, Bernard Tomic, and Stan Wawrinka in the first three rounds.
-In the fourth round, he faced fourth seed and reigning US Open champion del Potro; it was their third meeting in the past five Grand Slams.
-In a match that lasted more than four and a half hours, Čilić defeated Del Potro to reach his second Grand Slam quarterfinal appearance.
+In the fourth round, he faced fourth seed and reigning US Open champion del Potro; it was their third meeting in the past five majors.
+In a match that lasted more than four and a half hours, Čilić defeated Del Potro to reach his second major quarterfinal appearance.
 In the quarterfinals, he defeated seventh seed Andy Roddick in another five-set victory.
 In doing so, he became the first Croatian to reach the semifinals at the Australian Open.
 However, Čilić eventually lost in four sets to Andy Murray, despite winning the first set. Čilić followed up his Australian campaign by defending his title in Zagreb, defeating Michael Berrer in the final. Čilić achieved a new career-high ranking of No. 9 as a result. Čilić was selected to play singles and doubles partnering with Karlović for the Croatia Davis Cup team against Ecuador in March 2010. Čilić, seeded eighth, lost in the second round to Guillermo García-López at the BNP Paribas Open.

 At the French Open, Čilić lost to Robin Söderling in the fourth round. Čilić was defeated in the first round of Wimbledon by Florian Mayer.

 He reached the semifinals of the Legg Mason Tennis Classic in Washington D.C., ending Mardy Fish's 11-match winning-streak in the third round. Čilić was defeated by eventual champion David Nalbandian.

 At the US Open, Čilić lost to Kei Nishikori in the second round.